cloudposse/terraform-aws-vpc-peering-multi-account/README.md

 }
 ```

+__NOTE__: The accepter Trust Policy is the same as the requester Trust Policy since it defines who can assume the IAM Role.
+In the requester case, the requester account ID itself is the trusted entity.
+For the accepter, the Trust Policy specifies that the requester account ID `XXXXXXXX` can assume the role in the accepter AWS account.

-and the following IAM Policy attached to it (NOTE: the policy specifies the permissions to create the required resources in the accepter AWS account):
+and the following IAM Policy attached to it:

+__NOTE:__ the policy specifies the permissions to create (with `terraform plan/apply`) and delete (with `terraform destroy`) all the required resources in the accepter AWS account

 ```js
 {